-This demonstration test suite has been designed to run on a pair of UNIX systems, a pair of Windows NT systems, or on one UNIX and one Windows NT system.
-When the demonstration is configured to run between a UNIX and a Windows NT system, you may configure either type of system to act as either master or slave.
+This demonstration test suite has been designed to run on a pair of UNIX systems, a pair of Win32 systems, or on one UNIX and one Win32 system.
+When the demonstration is configured to run between a UNIX and a Win32 system, you may configure either type of system to act as either master or slave.

-The instructions presented here for building and installing the demonstration on a Windows NT system assume that you are using the same defined build environment that is used when TETware is built on such a system; that is: Microsoft Visual C++ and the MKS Toolkit.
-Since the demonstration has been designed for use in this environment on a Windows NT system, it is likely that you will have to make changes to the source code and/or the installation method in order to use a different environment.
-For further details of the defined build environment, refer to the section entitled "System requirements" in the TETware Installation Guide for the Windows NT and Windows 95 Operating Systems.
+The instructions presented here for building and installing the demonstration on a Win32 system assume that you are using the same defined build environment that is used when TETware is built on such a system; that is: Microsoft Visual C++ and the MKS Toolkit.
+Since the demonstration has been designed for use in this environment on a Win32 system, it is likely that you will have to make changes to the source code and/or the installation method in order to use a different environment.
+For further details of the defined build environment, refer to the section entitled "System requirements" in the TETware Installation Guide for Windows Operating Systems.